 Speaking of Char Clones (although not strictly in the Gundam multiverse), Lelouch and Suzaku come across to each other as this.
 Lelouch constantly felt cheated each time the mysterious white Knightmare showed up to ruin his plans with over-the-top acrobatics, whilst Suzaku felt that Zero was dirty terrorist who stole the "Good Guys'" thunder.
 It only got worse when they discovered each others' identities.

 Portgas D. Ace (haha) of One Piece is the main character's badass big brother who rips through entire marine battalions effortlessly and with oppressive amounts of style.
 He's suave, friendly, helpful, polite, and everyone on the crew loves him, even going so far as to wonder how he could possibly be related to Luffy.
 Even before getting his Devil Fruit powers, he was tough enough to beat up his little brother after the latter got his (but Luffy doesn't begrudge him at all because he's just that cool).
 Plus, he's still a good enough guy to ask the crew to look after Luffy for him while he's gone.
 Interestingly subverted when he is defeated by Blackbeard in his first major fight, probably to show the power of Blackbeard.
-In the end, he's really more of a Broken Ace: He wasn't quite as powerful as we thought, had severe daddy issues, was a bit too Hot Blooded for his own good, and generally had problems of wondering if he was supposed to even exist.
+In the end, he's really more of a Broken Ace: He wasn't quite as powerful as we thought, had severe daddy issues, was a bit too Hot-Blooded for his own good (though that's expected of someone who has fire powers), and generally had problems of wondering if he was supposed to even exist.

 Ookiku Furikabutte has two: Mihashi, the "official" ace pitcher, and Tajima, the real ace of Nishiura High, with the highest BA, OPS and RBI of the team.